-- An Earth pony version of artist Andy Price appears, accompanied by a unicorn version of his wife Alice Price and by their cats Sam, Spooky, Tabitha, Boris, Bela, and Mina.
+- An Earth pony version of artist Andy Price appears, accompanied by a unicorn version of his wife Alice, and by their cats Sam, Spooky, Tabitha, Boris, Bela, and Mina.

-- A unicorn version of writer Katie Cook appears, later accompanied by a mule version of her husband Ryan Cook.
+- A unicorn version of writer Katie Cook appears, later accompanied by a mule version of her husband Ryan.

-- Sibsy's variant cover for the Rainbow Dash issue of the Micro-Series has the Original Character of her co-worker on the show Raven Molisee (Snowdrop), as well as her current boyfriend (and popular brony musician) Andy "MandoPony" Stein.
+- Sibsy's variant cover for the Rainbow Dash issue of the Micro-Series has the Original Character of her then-coworker on the show Raven Molisee (Snowdrop), as well as her then-current boyfriend (and popular fan-musician) Andy "MandoPony" Stein.